 The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.

 IDENTIFICATION OF RIGHTS

-The evidence shows that the Complainant has established its rights in the internationally registered ARCELORMITTAL trademark, registered number 947686, as the Complainant is the owner of that trademark and registered it on August 3, 2007.
+The evidence shows that the Complainant is the owner of the international trademark n° 947686 ARCELORMITTAL® registered by it on August 3, 2007 via WIPO.

 FACTUAL BACKGROUND